Fleury Earnings Call Transcripts

 -

-Q1 2025 saw 6.5% revenue growth, strong B2C and regional brand performance, and robust digital adoption, with EBITDA and net profit up 5.9% and 6.7% respectively.
-ROIC improved to 16.9%, leverage remained low, and high payout was maintained.
+Q1 2025 saw 6.5% revenue growth and 6.7% net profit increase, driven by strong B2C and regional brand performance, digital transformation, and disciplined cost control.
+ROIC rose to 16.9%, leverage remained low, and high dividend payouts are expected to continue.

 Fiscal Year 2024